 “We are aware SANRAL has issued several thousand e-toll non-payment summonses to the general motoring public and not all of these people are part of OUTA’s e-toll defence umbrella,” says Theron.
 “This means the first case which SANRAL may bring to court, could very well be one that falls outside of OUTA’s knowledge.
 We believe SANRAL is aiming for such a case, so as to try to obtain a win in court on a poorly defended case against an unsuspecting individual or business, to give the impression of another precedent-setting win.”

 OUTA points out that even if SANRAL wins a case that is not defended by OUTA, it will not necessarily be precedent setting.
-The reason is the facts and arguments put up by an OUTA-assisted member of the public are likely to be different and more comprehensive on account of OUTA and its legal team’s knowledge and experience with e-toll litigation.
+The reason is the facts and arguments put up by an OUTA-assisted supporter of the public are likely to be different and more comprehensive on account of OUTA and its legal team’s knowledge and experience with e-toll litigation.
 It would be a case of “win small now and lose big later” for SANRAL, until they call off the debacle.

 SANRAL’s current efforts to force a solution for their financial woes through a swamp of litigation are extremely short sighted.
 It is clear to OUTA that SANRAL fails to realise that winning a peripheral legal skirmish, in the hope that society falls for this as the main battleground of the e-toll war, will not happen.
 This is what happened when SANRAL claimed precedent-setting victories in the Dr Stoychev case in 2015 and again in the default judgement matter in March this year, which showed them up as being blind to the real issues on this matter and how poorly advised they appear to be.